 If you are a prospective student with disabilities (including learning disabilities), you can rely on support from our Advisory Service throughout your time at our university.

 At unibz there are no architectural barriers in any of its three campuses, nor in its student halls and canteens.

 The services offered to students with disabilities (including learning disabilities), which are aimed at guaranteeing equal opportunities during their university learning, are based on the following laws and guidelines currently in force in Italy and in the Province of Bozen-Bolzano:

 During the language and admission tests, you will be able to benefit from compensatory and/or exemptive measures: e.g., you will be given extra time for tests and you will be allowed to use extra IT tools.

-Please inform us about your needs and hand in your disability certificate - in person or via fax - to our Advisory Service at least one month before the date of your tests and by the application deadline.
+Please inform us about your needs and send in your disability certificate to our Advisory Service at least one month before the date of your tests and by the application deadline.
 You will be able to discuss with our staff at the Advisory Service office which supporting tools you need and the compensatory or exemptive measures that are most suitable to your needs.

 Please contact our Advisory Service office to discuss compensatory and exemptive measures to take your exams and classes during your degree course.

 If you have a certified disability rating of 66% or higher, you are entirely exempt from the payment of tuition fees.
 In this case, you need to hand in to our Student Secretariat the disability certificate issued by a local healthcare authority when you submit your documents for registration.